 For many households in the United States, a 4.5 kW solar system is the right size to significantly cut electricity costs.
 Want to know the best way to ensure you’re getting the right price for your solar panel installation and maximizing your long-term savings?
 Compare your solar quotes with the prices that other solar shoppers paid for their 4.5 kW solar systems near you.
 Learn more about the cost of a 4.5 kW solar system, how much electricity your 4.5 kW system can produce, and what the smartest way is to shop for solar.

-As of January 2017, the average cost of solar in the U.S. is $3.26 per watt ($14,670 for a 4.5 kilowatt system).
-That means that the total cost for a 4.5kW solar system would be $10,269 after the 30% Federal ITC discount (not factoring in any additional state rebates or incentives).
+As of July 2021, the average cost of solar in the U.S. is $2.76 per watt ($12,420 for a 4.5 kilowatt system).
+That means that the total cost for a 4.5kW solar system would be $9,191 after the federal solar tax credit (not factoring in any additional state rebates or incentives).

 We used data from the EnergySage Solar Marketplace to conduct an analysis of the range of prices that solar shoppers were quoted for 4.5 kW solar energy systems across the United States.
 On EnergySage, homeowners compare offers from solar installers to shop for the right home solar panel system at the right price.